r00ta/smartevents-migration-tools/README.md

 ## List of migrations

 1. [MGDOBR-1415](https://issues.redhat.com/browse/MGDOBR-1415): Once you get the new TLS certificates, you have to patch all the existing secrets (for v1).
-Login into the target cluster and then run `python migrations/MGDOBR-1415.py`.
+Login into the target cluster and then run the [script](migrations/MGDOBR-1415.py) `python migrations/MGDOBR-1415.py`.